Situation

 The Big Idea: A Journey of Surprise, Discovery, and Delight from Fields to Forests, Mountains to Sea, Hometown to the Big Easy

 California’s Great America, a beloved theme park with a rich history, sought to rejuvenate its offerings and enhance guest experiences.
 The aim was to infuse new energy into the park while celebrating its classic attractions and cultural significance.
-Our challenge was to design engaging new attractions and areas that would honour the park’s heritage while providing fresh and exciting experiences for visitors.

 Solution